elliotjsimp/blackjack-lab/README.md

 - Every game pays 3:2 for a Blackjack (natural 21).
 - The above Blackjack conditions are preferable (or even necessary, most notably non-random cards) for card-counters to gain an edge.
 - Optionally, a simulated Continuous Shuffle Machine can be enabled to remove all player advantage.
 This is a popular method used by casinos to discourage card counters.

+### Note on implementation:
+I am not thoroughly pleased with my implementation.
+I did not know how to play Blackjack when I started making this project, and there were more rules than I had realised.
+This means that over time, the codebase has became somewhat Frankenstein-ish.
+A good lesson learned for me: plan, plan and then plan some more!